chetnashah/webconcepts/AngularJS.md

 #### link vs controller

-Savvy readers may be wondering what the difference is between link and controller.
-The basic difference is that controller can expose an API, and link functions can interact with controllers using require.
+Savvy readers may be wondering what the difference is between `link` and `controller`.
+The basic difference is that `controller` can expose an API, and link functions can interact with `controllers` using `require`.

-Best Practice: use controller when you want to expose an API to other directives.
-Otherwise use link.
+Best Practice: use `controller` when you want to expose an API to other directives.
+Otherwise use `link`.

 ### Linking phase